hreinn/eccwhat/README.md

 # eccwhat
-Html Command line startup tool
+Html Command line argument startup tool

-Shows HTML for easy command parameter generation.
+Lets you write html to startup your command line program.

 Put the name of the runtime in eccwhat.html
 Do your think with HTML to explain what the user is doing.